-For students who are not used to using English as their primary language of learning and/or who are in the process of acquiring academic English, the Secondary School offers two programs depending on what level of language support is required.
+For students who are not used to using English as their primary language of learning and/or who are in the process of acquiring academic English, the Secondary School offers an English Language Acquisition programme for students in Grades 6 - 12.

 In Grades 6 through 10 ,students participate in MYP English Language Acquisition courses as an alternative to MYP English Language and Literature.
 These courses follow the MYP Language Acquisition Curriculum, which helps students develop their academic English skills in listening, reading, writing, and speaking.
 Students who are in Grades 6 through 8 who enter with minimal English ability may be placed in a foundational class that meets first period every day in addition to their Language Acquisition course.
 Both Grade 9 and 10 programmes are designed to ensure that students whose primary language is not English are well prepared to take on the linguistic challenges of the IB Diploma.